807-band/fattes/README.md

-# the-sauce
+# fattes
-if fattes was code, this is would be the sauce
+this is the code that powers the backend of 807 (basically just a collection of APIs to connect frontend to DB)

+## ingredients
+Node.js + Express, and MySQL